Xunnamius/cli-utils/docs/src/type-aliases/ConfigurationHooks.md

 > `optional` **configureArguments**: [`ConfigureArguments`](ConfigureArguments.md)

 This function is called once towards the beginning of the execution of `PreExecutionContext::execute` and should return a `process.argv`-like array.

-This is where yargs middleware and other argument pre-processing can be implemented.
+This is where yargs middleware and other argument pre-processing can be implemented, if desired.

+Note that errors thrown at this point in the initialization process will be handled by [ConfigureErrorHandlingEpilogue](ConfigureErrorHandlingEpilogue.md) but will never send help text to stderr regardless of error type.

 ### configureErrorHandlingEpilogue?